 WIPN is the last WIPN, as provided by the WIGTK KDE

-PGTK is the PGTK KDE
+PGTK[ST] is the PGTK KDE, with the PGTK Switch Time Indication field set to ST (#660)

 Group key handshake

 General

 Change the first paragraph as follows:

 The Authenticator uses the Group key handshake to send a new GTK and, if management frame protection is negotiated, a new IGTK, and if beacon protection is enabled, a new BIGTK, and if WUR frame protection is negotiated, a new WIGTK, to the Supplicant.
 When the Authenticator is an AP MLD and the Supplicant is a non-AP MLD, the Authenticator may also use the Group key handshake to send new GTK(s) for any of the setup links and, if management frame protection is negotiated, new IGTK(s) for any of the setup links, and if beacon protection is enabled, new BIGTK(s) for any of the setup links to the Supplicant and if EDP epoch operation is supported by both the AP MLD and the non-AP MLD, a new PGTK.